cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 ### gRPC API

-At the time of this writing, it is proposed that Tendermint implement a full gRPC interface ([\#81]).
+At the time of this writing, it is proposed that CometBFT implement a full gRPC interface ([\#81]).
 As such, we have several options when it comes to implementing the data companion pull API: